Iress says cyber breach was limited to small number of clients

 The firm said that it has engaged specialist cyber incident and forensic technology providers to assist in response to the incident.

-Iress has again noted that it is aware of statements made by the alleged threat actor regarding publishing source code taken from Iress’ GitHub user space, which it had previously said “do not align with the investigations made by Iress to date”.
+Iress has again said that it is aware of statements made by the alleged threat actor regarding publishing source code taken from Iress’ GitHub user space, which it had previously said “do not align with the investigations made by Iress to date”.

 “Iress confirms that it does not rely on the secrecy of its code as a security measure and has continued to take steps to reinforce security controls to protect its software and systems,” Iress said on Tuesday morning.